Frequently Asked Questions

 The COA is basically your budget.
 It is the total average amount it will cost you to attend in an academic year and includes things like tuition, fees, housing, meals, books, course materials, supplies and equipment, transportation and personal expenses.
 The COA does not equal your actual tuition bill and varies from student to student.

 In order to continue receiving federal student aid, you need to make Satisfactory Academic Progress (SAP).
 Essentially, you need to maintain a certain grade point average and complete enough classes in order to successfully complete your degree/certificate in the required time frame established by the university.
-Federal student aid includes: grants, loans, and work-study.
+Federal student aid includes grants, loans, and work-study.
+Learn More

 Dropping or withdrawing from a course or from the university may affect your current and future financial aid.
-Before you make this decision, please email our office or give us a call at 570-389-4297.
+Before you make this decision, please email our office or give us a call.

 Financial aid will be disbursed once the drop/add period has ended for the semester.